diligentCode/Trial/README.md

 # Trial
-This is me first time trying github
+This is me first time trying github <br> This is the second line